Alice Leslie Walker

 Alice "Mopsie" Leslie Walker (June 26, 1885 – June 25, 1954) was an American archeologist and leading expert on the Neolithic Period in Southern Greece.
 She was a gifted linguist.
 Besides speaking English, she spoke French, German, Portuguese, Latin and Ancient and Modern Greek.
 She and Hetty Goldman were the first two women to direct an archeological dig in mainland Greece.

 Early life and education

-Alice Leslie Walker was born on June 26, 1885 to Josephine Kinney and James Greig Walker in San Francisco, California.
-She attended Vassar College and obtained her AB degree with honours in Greek language and Greek Archeologyin 1906 and an MA in 1908.
+Alice Leslie Walker was born on June 26, 1885, to Josephine Kinney and James Greig Walker in San Francisco, California.
+She attended Vassar College and obtained her AB degree with honours in Greek language and Greek Archeology in 1906 and an MA in 1908.